 A cookie does not contain personally identifiable information, but it does enable us to relate your use of SkyTruth’s websites and applications to personal information you have given us.

 At SkyTruth, we welcome citizen scientists of all ages.
 Our website, SkyTruthing for Students, was created for children and is used in schools.
-Because of this, we do not collect any information from the people who use it, nor do we track website traffic.
-We do not knowingly collect any information about the children who may use this website.
+We use Google Analytics on these pages, and in some cases, may be able to tell if a school links to our materials, but we but do not knowingly collect any information about the children who may use this website.